Holic75/Baldurs-gate-dnd-3.5/README.md

 - Boon of Lathander was renamed to Boon of Deity (it is now a 6th level Glory Domain Spell)
 - Finger of Death now deals 6d8 points of damage to the target if it succeeds on a Saving Throw vs. Death
 - Damage of Chain Lightning is now fixed at 12d6
-- Regeneration now regenerates 10% HP per round and lasts 10 rounds
+- Regeneration now always lasts 10 rounds
 - Mantle, Improved Mantle and Absolute Immunity now last 1 round per caster level, Absolute Immunity now also protects against +6 weapons
 - Energy drain now gives 2d4 negative levels
 - All cure wounds spells ( and Heal) now harm undead for corresponding amount of damage (with Savingthrow vs. Spell for 1/2) instead of healing them.